cs50spring2021/lab3-info/README.md

----
-layout: page
-title: Lab 3 - Data structures in C
+# Lab 3 - Data structures in C
----

 In this lab you will develop some general-purpose data structures that, with modular design, can be re-used for other labs - most notably, the Tiny Search Engine (Labs 4-5-6).

-* TOC
-{:toc}

 Grading will focus on [CS50 coding style]({{site.labs}}/CodingStyle.html) - including consistent formatting, selection of identifier names, and use of meaningful comments - in addition to correctness and testing.